 5 Healthy Habits Parents Should Teach Their Kids

-As a parent, you pass more than just your genes down to them.
-They also pickup on your habits both good and bad.
+As a parent, you pass on more to your child than your genes.
+They also pickup on your habits, both the good ones and the bad ones.
 If you care about the well-being of your kids, then make sure to share these 5 healthy habits with them:

 1. Don’t Skip Breakfast: Instilling a regular routine of mealtimes during childhood will increase the chances that your kids will continue this habit in the future.
 Teach them that a healthy breakfast can kick start their brain, helps keep them strong, and keeps chronic diseases at bay.
 Harvard Medical School confirms that going without breakfast correlates with four times the likelihood of obesity1.
 Although the high fiber in many popular breakfast cereals can help reduce the risk of diabetes and heart disease, be on the lookout for the sugar content.

 2. Get Off the Couch: Make sure to limit time watching T.V. or playing video games and encourage your children to play outside.
 The Mayo Clinic reports that kids who watch more than an hour or two of television a day are at greater risk for a number of health problems, including2: